Download PDF

 What should I discuss with my health care provider before taking methylphenidate or dexmethylphenidate?

-- If you experience side effects from your medications, discuss them with your provider.
-Some side effects may pass with time, but others may require an adjustment in the medication.
+• If you experience side effects from your medications as some side effects may pass with time, but others may require an adjustment in the medication.

 How should I take methylphenidate or dexmethylphenidate?